This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 That’s not always fun.

 But, here’s how I deal with it.
-When I get tired of the customer service or hassle, I turn my Etsy store on vacation mode and take a break from it.
+When I would get tired of the customer service or hassle, I would turn my Etsy store on vacation mode and take a break from it.
 Simple as that!
 If you plan for your Etsy store to bring in money for living expenses, you won’t have this luxury, but as long as it’s a side hustle, vacation away!

 With Etsy, you have the freedom to sell any number of products you can dream of.